gridbugs/briefcase-synth/oscillator/README.md

 - In the rebuilt circuit there was a short between the negative supply and one of the +inputs which seemed to damage a 3340's PWM functionality.

+## 2024-09-02

+- Built front panel.
+Next time need to move all components further from the centre as the potentiometer pins are hard to tessellate with each other and the jack sockets.